These guides are AI-generated educational summaries — not legal or medical advice.

 Minimizing pain severity on the day of the exam because you are having a relatively good day

-Why: Per M21-1 guidance, ratings are based on the average condition over time, including worst days.
+Per M21-1 guidance, ratings are based on the average condition over time, including worst days.
 If you underreport pain severity because you feel better on exam day, the DBQ will not capture the true burden of your condition.

-Do this instead: Describe your symptoms across the full spectrum: your average day, your typical flare day, and your worst day.
+Instead: Describe your symptoms across the full spectrum: your average day, your typical flare day, and your worst day.
 Explicitly tell the examiner 'Today is a relatively good day for me.
 On my worst days, which occur approximately X times per month, my symptoms are...'

 Impact: 30%, 60%, and 100%